 We will guide you based on our experiences, but you can switch it up as you go along.
 Here’s a quick overview of what to expect:

-- Day 1: Get to know the landmarks of the city on foot and by river cruise.
+• Day 1: Get to know the landmarks of the city on foot and by river cruise.

-- Day 2: Marvel all the enchanting wonders of the Castle District
+• Day 2: Marvel all the enchanting wonders of the Castle District

-- Day 3: Explore alternative Budapest and relax in thermal spas.
+• Day 3: Explore alternative Budapest and relax in thermal spas.

-- Day 4: Meander the City Parks and discover Budapest’s Hidden Gems.
+• Day 4: Meander the City Parks and discover Budapest’s Hidden Gems.

 Save Money with a Budapest Card

 Are you going to be visiting all of the cities top attractions and taking full advantage of the public transport network?
 If yes, you should consider purchasing a Budapest Card in advance.
-The card allows you to ride public transport for free, access several museums for free, plus discounted entry at most other attractions.

-Day 1 of Budapest Itinerary
+Day 1 in Budapest

 St Stephens Basilica

-Impressive architecture is a staple of the city of Budapest, and the church is no exception.
 The pinnacle is the exquisite dome, where you can climb 400 or so steps to the top for beautiful views over the city.

 Entry: 600 HUF (Free to view outside)/Allow: 1hr